Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Introduction

 Additive manufacturing technology has achieved widespread use in research and manufacturing, enabling the production of complex parts which oftentimes cannot be made with traditional manufacturing techniques~\cite{AM_intro}.
 One aspect holding back this technology is related to the usable materials which often do not posses the strength to be suitable for engineering grade parts~\cite{AM_weak}.
 To solve this issue, composite materials can be used to strengthen 3D printed parts~\cite{CFR_usage, newer_review,CHENG2023}, which already has seen application in aviation, automotive, and robotics parts~\cite{CF_aero, CF_automotive, CF_robotics}.
 One such technology for reinforcing 3D printed structures is by continuous fiber coextrusion~\cite{Composer_Manual, Anisoprint_paper}, which is a form of Material Extrusion (MEX) that combines pre-impregnated continuous carbon fibers with a thermoplastic, which is extruded layer-by-layer to create the final structure.

 Carbon fiber is an excellent material for reinforcing 3D printed structures, due to its high stiffness, high tensile strength and high strength to weight and stiffness to weight ratios~\cite{newer_review,CHENG2023}.
 Additionally, due to the piezoresistive properties of carbon fiber bundles~\cite{CF_piezoresistive,Chung} they can serve a dual purpose: reinforcement of the printed part and providing a means for embedded strain sensing, enabling self-sensing structures.
 Research on the mechanical properties of continuous 3D printed carbon fiber structures has showcased the improved strength~\cite{CF_flexural,CFR_printing_weaken}.
 The sensing properties of continuous carbon fiber have already been demonstrated by several works~\cite{Jonathan, Luan, new_piezo, Yao, Billah}, with applications ranging from failure detection to strain and load measurement.
 Heitkamp et al.~\cite{new_piezo}, Yao et al.~\cite{Yao} and Billah et al.~\cite{Billah} all 3D printed specimen with continuous carbon fiber reinforcement and measured the resistance while slowly increasing the flexural or tensile mechanical load until failure occurred.
 In all cases a high increase in the gauge factor of the samples was observed in the plastic deformation region before total failure.
-In this phase likely progressive damage occurs, e.g. failure of single fibers or bundles, until total failure~\cite{new_piezo}.
-An irreversible resistance change would indicate (micro-) damage of the fibers~\cite{Chung}, however these studies only increased the load until total failure and did not check for irreversible changes after high loads.
+In this phase progressive damage occurs, e.g. failure of single fibers or bundles, until total failure~\cite{new_piezo}.
+An irreversible resistance change indicates (micro-) damage of the fibers~\cite{Chung}, as was proven through computed tomography analysis~\cite{Chang2025-he}.
+Furthermore, the sensing behaviour due to fracture has a signficant strain rate dependance~\cite{LIU2025}.
+However these studies did not utilise the irreversible changes after high loads for sensing applications.